DigitalCareSystem/Digital-Care-System/Digital Care  2023 GDSC   solution challenge/Hardware/Digital Care Device code/readme.md

-# The physical side of the project

-## Tools used in the device
+# Tools used in the device
 ### 1-	Interfacing MAX30102 Pulse Oximeter and Heart Rate Sensor:

 The MAX30102 pulse oximeter and heart rate sensor is an I2C-based low-power plug-and-play biometric sensor.
 It can be used by students, hobbyists, engineers, manufacturers, and game & mobile developers who want to incorporate live heart-rate data into their projects.